alexharri/website/posts/structural-typing.md

 We now have our answer for why `Object.keys` is typed the way it is.
 It forces us to acknowledge that objects may contain properties that the type system is not aware of.

-With our newfound knowledge of the pitfalls of structural typing, let's take a look at how we can use the features of structural typing to our benefit.
+With our newfound knowledge of structural typing and its pitfalls, let's take a look at how we can effectively use structural typing to our benefit.

 ### Making use of structural typing